thepetk/chatbot-test-chart-repo/charts/ai-software-templates/chatbot/0.1.0/README.md

 - You have a Github APP created with sufficient permissions for the organization that the application repository will be created.
 Detailed instructions for the github application creation can be found [here](https://github.com/redhat-ai-dev/ai-rhdh-installer/blob/main/docs/APP-SETUP.md#github-app).
 - You need to have access to a cluster for each operation with OpenShift 4, like deploying and testing.
+- The Namespace that your application will run is already created in your cluster.
 - Your cluster should have [Openshift Pipelines Operator](https://www.redhat.com/en/technologies/cloud-computing/openshift/pipelines) installed and should be connected to your Github APP's webhook.
-In case your cluster is not configured yet, check the ["Setup Openshift Pipelines Operator"](#setup-openshift-pipelines-operator) below for further instructions.
+In case your cluster is not configured yet, check the ["Pipelines Configuration Guide"](../../../../docs/PIPELINES_CONFIGURATION.md) for further instructions.
-- A Secret is already created in the Namespace that you are planning to install your helm release, containing a [Github Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with sufficient access to the given Github Organization.
+- A `key/value` Secret is already created in the Namespace that you are planning to install your helm release, containing a [Github Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with sufficient access to the given Github Organization.
 You can find the exact permissions [here](https://github.com/redhat-ai-dev/ai-rhdh-installer/blob/main/docs/APP-SETUP.md#procedure).
+Your Secret's name and the Key of the github token will be provided as values to the helm chart.

 ## Background